hujhax/austin-improv-wiki/Troupes/Andrew & Jeremy Hypnotize Each Other!.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Watch Andrew and Jeremy entrance each other in an innovative feat of mutual somnambulism!
-Behold a dream-like journey of theater and comedy!</blockquote>
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Watch Andrew and Jeremy entrance each other in an innovative feat of mutual somnambulism!
+Behold a dream-like journey of theater and comedy!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We comedically hypnotize each other, vaudeville-style, then perform a series of dream-like scenes, where the content is bizarre, but there is an underlying emotional logic, and a loose narrative flow.
-At the end we wake up!</blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We comedically hypnotize each other, vaudeville-style, then perform a series of dream-like scenes, where the content is bizarre, but there is an underlying emotional logic, and a loose narrative flow.
+At the end we wake up!

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]